DEVO27/Banking-System/README.md

 All data will be stored in this manner and will be used to recall information to the CLI.

 ## Getting Started
-Download the application from [bankingapp](bankingsystem.py)and run the CLI.
+Download the application from [bankingapp](bankingsystem.py) and run the CLI.
 ```
 python bankingsystem.py
 ````